limix/lim/doc/installation.rst

 Installation
 ------------

+For those new to the scientific Python community, we strongly recommend first getting to know about `Anaconda <https://www.continuum.io/downloads>`_ platform.
+In particular, we will refer to its package manager `Conda <http://conda.pydata.org/docs/intro.html>`_ in this documentation.

-Before anything, we recommend that the package Numba is installed (and up-to-date) before hand
+We also recommend that the `Numba <http://numba.pydata.org>`_ package is installed (and up-to-date) beforehand.
+This can be easily accomplished if you have Conda:

 .. code-block:: console

     conda install numba

-if you are using a Conda distribution.

-You can install via
+Finally, Lim can be installed via

 .. code-block:: console